We pride ourselves on keeping the cost of accessing courses to a minimum for students.

 Two special schemes exist that may allow applicants who are receiving certain social welfare benefits to attend an approved full time course and continue to receive payments.
 These schemes are the Vocational Training Opportunities Scheme (VTOS) and the Back to Education Allowance Scheme (BTEA).

 - Gain certification at a range of levels

 Vocational Training Opportunities Scheme (VTOS)

 This is a scheme operated to give unemployed people educational opportunities without losing their benefits.
-VTOS is funded by the Department of Education and Skills with assistance from the European Social Fund.
+VTOS is funded by the Department of Further and Higher Education, Research, Innovation and Science with assistance from the European Social Fund.
 It applies to all full time courses offered at Monaghan Institute.
 For further information and to download an Application Form, please visit our VTOS page.

 Back to Education Allowance (BTEA)